-Ineffective assistance of counsel occurs when someone has a lawyer who lacks the time, experience, or professional responsibility to provide them adequate representation.
-When this occurs, it violates a defendant’s Sixth Amendment right to counsel and Fifth Amendment right to due process.
+Ineffective assistance of counsel occurs when a defendant’s lawyer lacks the time, experience, or professional responsibility to provide adequate representation.
+This violates a defendant’s Fifth Amendment right to due process and their Sixth Amendment right to effective counsel and a fair trial.

-Some examples can include failure to investigate applicable defenses, failure to investigate prosecution witnesses, and failure to hire experts to challenge the prosecution’s physical evidence.
+IAC is sometimes referred to simply as bad lawyering.
+Examples include failure to investigate a defense, failure to cross-examine or object when necessary, and failure to enlist experts to challenge the prosecution’s evidence.

-IAC often leads to wrongful convictions because a jury is more likely to believe the prosecution’s evidence when it is not properly combatted.
+IAC results in an unjust and unbalanced playing field for the defendant.
+This can lead to a wrongful conviction because a jury is more likely to believe the prosecution’s evidence when it is not properly combated.

 “Ineffective assistance of counsel is a disease that infects every part of the criminal proceeding, choking off an effective defense with the end result being a wrongful conviction,” said MTIP Legal Director Caiti Carpenter.
 “So, much like a disease, ineffective assistance of counsel begins with chronic symptoms that go untreated.”

 Carpenter said these chronic symptoms include the overworked and sometimes undertrained attorneys who makeup the underfunded public defender system which is responsible for roughly 90% of all criminal cases.

 “What this means is that most criminal defendants in Montana are assigned to attorneys who cannot provide them a competent defense,” Carpenter said.

 Carpenter said it is not uncommon for public defenders to be responsible for over a hundred people’s cases at one time.

 “Each one of these cases is as complex as the person that they represent,” Carpenter said.
 “And when you think about that, is it really any wonder that most of the applications that we get at the Montana Innocence Project and review contain some form of ineffective assistance of counsel?”